-ALA 2015 Annual Conference programs help libraries lead positive community change
+ALA 2015 Annual Conference programs to help libraries lead positive community change

 For Immediate Release